 jobs = scrape_indeed_jobs("python developer", "New York", pages=2)

-Or save it to a CSV file for further data analysis in Google Sheets or Excel:
+And if you want to save the same cleaned dataset to a CSV file for further data analysis in Google Sheets or Excel:

 print("No jobs to save.")